yoGerto/simple-audio-player/README.md

 ## Implementation notes
 The sounds are played through a child object that is created within the parent object.
 This approach was taken because I wanted to use the Manual Sync mode, which is much faster and responsive when handling small updates.

+The script throws an error if you try and add more than one of the same sound to the Sound List.
+This is a limitation imposed on to the project to attain the desired functionality due to Udon's lack of support for custom types.